 What happens if I need to be evacuated?

 Helicopter evacuation from the Khumbu is available and regularly used for genuine medical emergencies.
-Travel insurance with helicopter evacuation coverage is something we require of all our trekkers and it's non-negotiable.
+Travel insurance with helicopter evacuation coverage is something we require of all our trekkers — it's non-negotiable.
 In the event of a serious altitude-related illness, our guides are trained to make the call and coordinate evacuation immediately.

 Can I charge my devices and use Wi-Fi on the trail?